 Technology continues to improve as the manufacturers are continually working to improve the boats they are producing.
 Over the last several years bass boats have become faster, lighter, and more stable on the water than their predecessors, all while offering more storage, better electronics, and more reliability.

-If you plan on towing your boat, be sure to know both the Gross Trailer Weight (GTW) of your boat and your vehicle’s maximum towing capacity.
-Staying well below the max capacity will help keep you safe on the road and will help with the longevity of the power train in your vehicle because you won’t be putting more strain on it than it’s able to handle.
+If you plan on towing your boat behind your car, pickup truck, or SUV, be sure to know both the Gross Trailer Weight (GTW) of your boat and your vehicle’s maximum towing capacity.
+Keeping your average weight well below the max capacity will help keep you safe on the road and will help with the longevity of the power train in your vehicle because you won’t be putting more strain on it than it’s able to handle.